Dogs VIC Member - 3100026191

 Any homes applying for our beautiful puppies will be asked many questions so be prepared....

-For the safety of our precious puppies our puppies are put onto Limited Register (This means they are not for exhibition *showing*, breeding or export from Australia).
+For the safety of our precious puppies/adults our whippets are put onto Limited Register (This means they are not for exhibition *showing*, breeding or export from Australia).

-Only puppies going to show homes will be on Main Register, allowed to be bred from or exported.
+Only puppies/adults going to show homes will be on Main Register, allowed to be bred from or exported.

-This means that they will be de-sexed BEFORE they leave our house, depending on their age.
+This means that those going to pet homes will be de-sexed BEFORE they leave our house, depending on their age at the time they leave or on a desexing contract if they are too young.
 Our whippets and greyhounds mean a great deal to us so we take every precaution we can to make sure that they do not end up in the wrong hands.
 Their welfare is always first priority when choosing their new homes.

 ONLY approved show homes will get puppies fully entire and able to be bred from.